Policies and Procedures

 Arrival and Departure

-Visitors are asked to ring the outer door and to wait to be greeted, visitors are required to enter their details into the visitor’s book and sign out when leaving the nursery.
+Visitors are asked to ring the doorbell and to wait to be greeted, visitors are required to enter their details into the visitor’s book and sign out when leaving the nursery.

 Visitors will not be left unaccompanied whilst in the nursery building.